How to Build a Sales Funnel: Stages, Examples, Template

 Creating a loyal community of buyers is far more cost-effective than acquiring new customers and is a far more sustainable way of running a business.

-The content you might use here includes: nurturing email sequences that continue to build relationships, exclusive offers for existing customers, regular helpful content that allows customers to continue to make the most of your product or service.
+Post-purchase content includes nurturing email sequences that continue to build relationships, exclusive offers for existing customers, and regular helpful content that allows customers to continue to make the most of your product or service.

 Conclusion